athoune/popodcast/README.md

 Install it
 ----------

 You need feedparser.
-You can fetch it from [feed parser](http://feedparser.org/) or install it from package or python install tools
+You can fetch it from [feed parser](http://feedparser.org/) or install it from python install tools

 	sudo pip install feedparser

+Or debian/ubuntu package

+	sudo apt-get install python-feedparser

 chmod it